 Can I re-open now?

-Government continues to explicitly state that restaurant kitchens can remain open to provide takeaways and delivery.
+Governments continue to explicitly state that restaurant kitchens can remain open to provide takeaways and delivery.

 What about dine-in?

-The earliest date Government is currently advising on is 4th of July, likely under limited conditions.
+UK - The earliest date Government is currently advising on is 4th of July, likely under limited conditions.

 How do I comply with safety guidelines?